ABee-Tech/ABee-Tech.github.io/README.md

 # CV of Abhishek Raj Pandey

+The page is live on https://abee-tech.github.io/

+Don't forget to check it out!

 This is the responsive CV with beautiful design.
 I have completed all the requirements of the project.

 Requirements: